andreasdvorak/Azure_Terraform/README.md

 # Terraform code for Azure
-Here you can find several projects to create Azure resources.
+Here you can find several projects to configure Azure with Terraform.

 # Terraform installation
 https://developer.hashicorp.com/terraform/install#linux